-After you have decided what type of platform you will be using to showcase your art online you will want to have a way for your target audience to learn more about you and you can do this by creating an “About Me” page for your website.
+After you have decided what platform you will use to showcase your art online, you will want to have a way for your target audience to learn more about you, and you can do this by creating an “About Me” page for your website.

-Your “About Me” page will be the second most visited page on your site and it is easy to understand why it is.
-This is where a person can learn more about you prior to them investing in your artwork.
+Your “About Me” page will be the second most visited page on your site, and it is easy to understand why it is.
+This is where a person can learn more about you before investing in your artwork.

-Let’s face it, buying art is an investment and dishing out a few hundred dollars to someone you do not know is difficult to do.
+Let’s face it, buying art is an investment and dishing out a few hundred dollars to someone you do not know is difficult.

-You have a better chance of selling your paintings or drawings by sharing your story on your “About Me” page.
+You can sell your paintings or drawings better by sharing your story on your “About Me” page.

 Now that you have a website and an “About Me” page let’s take a minute to talk about how to sell your own paintings and drawings online.

-It all starts with creating landing pages for each piece of art you are selling.
+It all starts with creating landing pages for each art you sell.

 A landing page is a page where a visitor goes to learn more about a product or service and an option to make a purchase.

-The image of your artwork is the most important part of the page.
-If the image is not professional the visitor will never read the art description.
-Keep in mind that a person’s perception of the quality of your crafts is based only by the image you share.
+The image of your artwork is the essential part of the page.
+The visitor will never read the art description if the image is unprofessional.
+Remember that a person’s perception of the quality of your crafts is based only on the image you share.

 Sell Your Art Online For Free

-There is really no way for you to sell your art online for free.
-There are always going to be costs like buying a domain name, hosting, monthly fees for a third-party platform and selling fees.
+There is no way for you to sell your art online for free.
+There will always be costs like buying a domain name, hosting, monthly fees for a third-party platform, and selling fees.

-However you if make good decisions, the costs can be lowered.
-For example, purchasing hosting and a domain name from HostGator will run you around $9.95 per month (regular price and prices may vary without notice).
-When you first get started you can get some great deals so make sure you shop around for the best price.
+However, if you make good decisions, the costs can be lowered.
+For example, purchasing hosting and a domain name from HostGator will cost you around $9.95 per month (regular prices may vary without notice).
+You can get great deals when you first start, so make sure you shop for the best price.

 Monthly fees for a third-party site can range from $15 – $50 per month.

-Yes, it is easier to get started with a third-party platform but as you can see you can save a lot of money by building a WordPress artist website and best of all you own it.
+Yes, it is easier to start with a website builder, but as you can see, you can save a lot of money by building a WordPress artist website, and best of all, you own it.

-It is important for you to know exactly what your costs are going to be.
-Selling art is a business and you have to treat it like a business.
+You need to know exactly what your costs are going to be.
+Selling art is a business; you must treat it like a business.
 There has been no business that has started by saying we hope to lose money.
-The easiest way for you to not lose money is by knowing what the cost of doing business is.
+The easiest way to not lose money is by knowing the cost of doing business.

 You will be able to make a better pricing strategy once you know what your costs are.